mrexodia/mrexodia.github.io/_posts/24-12-2014-x64_dbg-from-top-to-bottom-1.md

 Technically the debug loop is part of [TitanEngine](https://bitbucket.org/mrexodia/titanengine-update), not of x64_dbg.
 The design of the debug loop, however is **very important** for x64_dbg in general, so I will explain it here anyway.

-A basic debug loop looks like this (sorry for the white background):
+A basic debug loop looks like this:

 ![debug loop](/images/x64_dbg_debug_loop.png)